oss-mindware/AutoGPT-Mindware/README.md

 ### 2. Start AutoGPT

 The last command will automatically start AutoGPT after the installation process.
-Going forward, whenever you want to start AutoGPT, run the following command from the AutoGPT directory:
+Going forward, whenever you want to start AutoGPT, run the following command from the root directory:

 ```bash
 docker compose run --rm auto-gpt --install-plugin-deps